-Part III of this Act outlines duties, obligations and responsibilities of employers to the working environment of their workers, and since construction of junior and senior accommodation, an entry gate and a tourism Centre will employ various categories of workers such as safety officers, engineers, casual laborers, operators, drivers, security guards, etc., this law is vital.
+Part III of this Act outlines duties, obligations and responsibilities of employers to the working environment of their workers, and since construction of junior and senior accommodation will employ various categories of workers such as safety officers, engineers, casual laborers, operators, drivers, security guards, etc., this law is vital.
 These duties include but are not limited to employers providing personal protective clothing where a worker is to be exposed to pollutants or chemicals that could be hazardous to their health.